 Your Network of Contacts

 Interior Designers of all kinds are attractive to cybercriminals for their third-party connections.
 And smaller businesses and start-up companies without high-profile clients are just as susceptible to attack, if not more, given their likelihood for fewer security provisions than a larger corporation or well-established design firm.

 Your design contacts may open up opportunities for professional thieves to target wealthy clients or specialty businesses with high-value assets, like luxury furniture, fixtures, or artwork.
 The loss of sensitive information not only puts your clients at risk for further harm, it can also lead to lawsuits against you for inadequate safeguards.

-It’s not uncommon for a lot of Interior Designers to think that their property or liability insurance policy will restore their electronic records for a small add-on fee.
+It’s not uncommon for a lot of Interior Designers to think that their property or liability insurance policy will restore their electronic records for a small add-on fee (learn why these policies aren’t sufficient).
 But there’s no fast fix for a cyber attack, especially when your physical property isn’t your most valuable.

 With privacy breach regulations in constant flux, it’s hard to keep up.
 You need to protect yourself from cyber exposure but how do you know what’s right for you?

 Getting the protection you need for your digital assets requires the expertise of a team that understands the unique threats you face as a design professional.
-That’s why PROLINK—Canada’s Insurance Connection is offering an exclusive, cost-effective Data Security & Privacy Breach program tailored just for IDC members and available starting September 2019.
+That’s why PROLINK—Canada’s Insurance Connection program for Interior Designers already includes Data Security & Privacy Breach protection.
+Highlights include:

 PROLINK’s blog posts are general in nature.
 They do not take into account your personal objectives or financial situation and are not a substitute for professional advice.
 The specific terms of your policy will always apply.
 We bear no responsibility for the accuracy, legality, or timeliness of any external content.